 Sweet and savoury strawberry and raspberry relish

-Finally, if you do try this super easy summer fruits relish recipe, don’t forget to leave a comment/rating below.
-I love hearing from readers and respond to everyone.
-Want more Larder Love, then follow me on Facebook, Instagram and Pinterest and sign up for my newsletter too.
+Finally, if you do try this recipe don’t forget to leave a comment/star rating below as I just love to hear from readers.
+Want more Larder Love?
+Then follow me on Instagram, Facebook, Pinterest and Twitter and sign up for my newsletter too of course.

 PS – For more easy store cupboard basics check out my 50 Easy Homemade Pantry Staples post.
 It’s so easy and fun to make your own store cupboard basics and saves money too.